CAKE-DRI/CAKE-DRI.github.io/_pages/activities/KE-retreats.md

 ## Timeline
-The programme runs from October 2025 through to April 2028, at which time all visits must be complete and expenses claimed.
+The programme runs from October 2025 through to April 2028, at which time all retreats must be complete and expenses claimed.

 ## Process
 Applications are open with a rolling deadline.